garlfin/RPC-Client-Server/README.md

 # RPC-Client-Server
-A RPC Server and client written in python.
+An RPC Server and client written in python.
 (JSON is bad kids, don't do it)

 \